ustaxcourt/ef-cms/CODE_REVIEW.md

 		- [ ] perform the most thorough testing in Chrome and Internet Explorer 11, on Windows 7 and 10
 		- [ ] test in Edge and Firefox
 		- [ ] test in Mobile Safari and Mobile Chrome, with the caveat that not all functionality will be necessary on these platforms
-	- [ ] use an automated audit tool for code quality and practices (recommended: Chrome Audit)
+	- [ ] use an automated audit tool for code quality and practices (recommended: [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/), aka [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk))
 		- [ ] look at efficiency of page loads, asset sizes, HTTP connection management, etc.
 	- [ ] review for accessibility
 		- [ ] use an automated audit tool, such as Chrome Audit or aXe